gdm413229/swwmgz_m/ExtendedLore.md

 ### Symnatek

 A manufacturer of construction tools and heavy machinery.
-More popular than Mixom (at least outside the US), despite most people not even knowing its name.
+More popular than Mixom (at least in Australia), despite most people not even knowing its name.
 Also makes basic military equipment, such as knives and other close combat weapons.